ErlingSigurdson/Drv7SegQ595/README.md

 # Overview

-**Drv7SegQ595** is a single-class Arduino library for driving a multiplexed 7-segment display using a single 74HC595 shift register IC and 1 to 4 transistors.
+**Drv7SegQ595** is a single-class Arduino library for driving a multiplexed 7-segment display using a single 74HC595 shift register and a set of transistors.

 ## Concept